OCR TOOLS

 5.3 Language Support

-• Windows OCR Engine and Tesseract Supports a limited number of languages compared to Tesseract and IronOCR.
+• Windows OCR Engine supports a limited number of languages compared to Tesseract and IronOCR.

 In conclusion, while Windows OCR Engine and Tesseract are popular choices for text recognition, IronOCR emerges as the most accurate and versatile OCR engine.
 Its industry-leading accuracy, extensive language support, and simple integration make it a standout solution for businesses and developers seeking reliable OCR functionality.
 By leveraging IronOCR, organizations can streamline document processing workflows, enhance data extraction accuracy, and unlock valuable insights from scanned documents and images.